Category Archives: Marriage

 Note: Has anyone outside of your family meant the world to you?
 Made an impact?
 Enriched your life?

-Throughout the years, many have come into my life, which I am eternally grateful for.
+Throughout the years, many have come into my life, for which I am eternally grateful.
 Mrs. C recently celebrated her 87th birthday.
-Although not as active as once before, Mrs. C has touched and helped countless lives still going strong today.
-Because of her, many realized their true potential and reached their purpose.
+Although not as active as once before, Mrs. C has touched and helped countless lives that are still going strong today.
+Because of her, many have realized their true potential and reached their purpose.

 Michael C. Dudash